brendamelano/workshop.PSPG-245B.2/README.md

 # workshop.mutation.2019

+This workshop requires R, Rstudio and the following packages.

+library ( cgdsr)
+library ( ggplot2)
+library(knitr)
+library(kableExtra)
+library ( dplyr)
+---
+all packages can be install through install.packages however knitr you may need to install from a non standard repo.

+install.packages('knitr', repos = c('https://xran.yihui.name', 'https://cran.r-project.org')

+You might also be able to install via bioconductor:

+BiocManager::install("knitr")

+Finally if kableExtra is having issues install the devtools packages first then try to compile it yourself.

+devtools::install_github("haozhu233/kableExtra")

+---

 In this workshop you will learn about the fundamentals of mutation identification in cancer.
 This will include the following.

 1. Basic bioinformatic workflow: from sample to identifying potentially targetable mutations.